alpha01/reconquista-timeline/timeline.md

 # Kingdom of Pamplona / Najera / Navarra (824-1492)
+- 816 Navarra Battle of Rio Orion, Muslim victory after thirteen days of battle.
+Military lost results in political victory for the Iñigo's over the Velasco's
 - 824-851 Navarra Íñigo Arista becomes the first King of Pamplona
 - 1134 Navarra Navarrese nobles elect García Ramírez "El Restaurador" as King of Navarra after the death of Alfonso "El Batallador"